groupeminaste/Keychain.swift/README.md

 # Keychain

-A swift package to manage a REST API
+A swift package to easily implement Keychain on your iOS apps, with a UserDefaults-like implementation.

 ## Installation